Dipper Network Price Down 32% Over Last Week (DIP)

-Dipper Network (DIP) traded down 21.5% against the U.S. dollar during the 24 hour period ending at 21:00 PM ET on August 28th.
-Over the last week, Dipper Network has traded down 32% against the U.S. dollar.
-One Dipper Network coin can currently be purchased for $0.0008 or 0.00000003 BTC on popular cryptocurrency exchanges.
-Dipper Network has a market capitalization of $84,098.99 and $19,545.00 worth of Dipper Network was traded on exchanges in the last day.
+Dipper Network (DIP) traded down 21.5% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on September 4th.
+Dipper Network has a market capitalization of $84,098.99 and approximately $19,545.00 worth of Dipper Network was traded on exchanges in the last day.
+One Dipper Network coin can currently be purchased for about $0.0008 or 0.00000003 BTC on exchanges.
+In the last seven days, Dipper Network has traded down 32% against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.